 Asynchronous learning

-Asynchronous learning allows students to carry out activities in the educational process at different times, unlike synchronous learning, in which all students are required to attend a certain lecture or exercise, write a test, take an exam, etc. at the same time.
-Although the time available to students is not unlimited, but the teacher defines a certain period in which the activity must be completed, students still have the flexibility to organize their time and obligations within that period.
+Asynchronous learning allows students to carry out activities in the educational process at different times, unlike synchronous learning, in which all students are required to attend a certain lecture or exercise, write a test, take an exam, etc., at the same time.
+Although the time available to students is not unlimited, the teacher defines a certain period in which the activity must be completed; students still have the flexibility to organize their time and obligations within that period.

 Examples of asynchronous learning in classical teaching are reading books, doing homework, preparing a project assignment or seminar, while in online and hybrid teaching, examples of asynchronous teaching are the use of digital teaching materials, solving online tests, communicating via forums, etc.